-The balance sheet on page 9 of the Financial Statements shows that the Company's financial position at the year-end is in net assets terms, consistent with the prior year.
-Details of amounts owed from and to other group companies are shown in notes 14 and 17.
+The balance sheet on page 9 of the Financial Statements shows the Company's financial position at the year end.
+Net assets have increased due to the profit for the year being less than the interim dividend being paid during the year.
+Details of amounts owed from and to other group companies are shown in notes 16 and 20.